anastassia-b/bill-process/README.md

 ## Features
 * Complete user authentication with BCrypt gem.
 * Multiple Account types (Finance, Customer Success, Sales) allow for specialized permissions and views.
+  * Finance users can generate bills and sent them to customers.
+  * CustomerSuccess and Sales can approve and reject bills.
 * Bill tracks the history of actions on it, allowing for documentation and reversibility.

 ## Database Schema